 A 'hybrid pool' is the name for a collection of drives, optionally with dedicated read-optimized cache devices and/or write optimized journal devices.
 All pools are hybrid pools because they are a combination of in-memory read cache as well as actual high capacity persistent storage and optionally read and write cache devices.
 The high capacity data drives are organized in virtual devices frequently referred to as vdevs.
 Pools are groups of virtual devices usually with some data protection scheme, such as RAID or mirroring, on top of which filesystems and raw block devices are provisioned.
 A typical hybrid pool is what RackTop refers to as a hybrid pool is a mix of mechanical drives and solid-state drives.
-In such a pool data is redundantly stored on large capacity, slower, typically mechanical devices, arranged into a parity scheme that satisfies data protection as well as capacity and IOPS requirements, while high bandwidth, low latency solid state drives are used for the purposes of caching to accelerate reads and for the purposes of handling synchronous writes, enabling a much better cost to performance ratio over traditional purely mechanical, or purely solid state disks instead of mechanical disks to provide consistently lower latency and higher IOPS.
+In such a pool data is redundantly stored on large capacity, slower, typically mechanical devices, arranged into a parity scheme that satisfies data protection as well as capacity and IOPS requirements, while high bandwidth, low latency solid state drives are used for the purposes of caching to accelerate reads and for the purposes of handling synchronous writes, enabling a much better cost to performance ratio over traditional purely mechanical, or purely solid state configurations.
+RackTop also configures all flash pools which continue to leverage RAM for cache solid state disks instead of mechanical disks to provide consistently lower latency and higher IOPS.